tonyalpskog/OpenHAB_Room_Flipper/README.md

 This is an **OpenHAB** android client.
-Please read a lot about the [OpenHAB](http://www.openhab.org/) server and settings before trying to understand how this app works.
+Please read a lot about the [OpenHAB](http://www.openhab.org/) server and it´s settings before trying to understand how this app works.

 1. Setup a local server